NouryJanse/recipes/README.md

 - creator feature for new and managing recipes
 - managing ingredients

-_This application is currently being developed._
+_This application is currently being developed as a hobby project with no rush in finishing it._

 ## Consumer application